newtfire/newTutorials/rubyJekyll/tutorial.md

 ```

-### Set up your cloud GitHub repo for GitHub Pages with GitHub Actions
+### Set up your cloud GitHub repo for GitHub Pages

 At this point, go ahead and push your new code to the cloud repo.
 We should configure the repo to publish GitHub Pages.
-We'll do this using **GitHub Actions**, which will be able to locate your Jekyll site wherever you build it in the repo.
-(We still recommend doing the site setup in a `docs/` directory if you want to archive other code outside the website files.)
+I recommend doing this the usual way, by publishing from a branch and choosing the `/docs` directory.

-GitHub Actions was introduced in late December 2021 and it contains lots of nifty automated testing and building features for Jekyll sites.
+(Sidenote: I tried an alternative, using GitHub Actions, but ran into some file dependency issues with the GitHub Actions workflow not finding my includes files.
+That said, I'd like to get it working: GitHub Actions was introduced in late December 2021 and it contains lots of nifty automated testing and building features for Jekyll sites. )

 ###  Building your site locally